Welcome to Subscribe On Youtube

 2. top(K): Return the score sum of the top K players.

-3. reset(playerId): Reset the score of the player with the given id to 0.
+3. reset(playerId): Reset the score of the player with the given id to 0 (in other words erase it from the leaderboard).
 It is guaranteed that the player was added to the leaderboard before calling this function.

 Initially, the leaderboard is empty.